jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

     // ...
 }
 ```

+> Note that I am using `nameof(Environment)` (i.e. `"Environment"`) as a convenient way to describe the test collection, elude to its purpose, and avoid hardcoding string literals.
+>
+> You do not need to follow suite; as long as each attribute contains the same constant string value, they will be placed within the same test collection.

 However, there are yet additional concerns that need to be addressed with this solution.
 Our test suites &mdash; now running sequentially within a single test collection &mdash; still share the same process environment and, as a result, a given test's environment may be polluted by the one or more tests that run before it.